pyaf/Image-classification-pytorch/logs.md

 test predicting using 13-7_resnext101_32x4d_v1_fold0_bgcoldsamp is good, it would be wise to train on a mixed dataset with dist same as comp.'s dataset
-I MADE A MISTAKE: this above ^ model was trained on new data only with 20k sampled according to the actual distribution :facepalm: despite the mistake, for which I wasted so much time, a key takeaway is 1e-4 is better lr than 1e-3, I achieved 0.95 on val set
+I MADE A MISTAKE: this above ^ model was trained on new data only with 20k sampled according to the actual distribution :facepalm: despite the mistake, for which I wasted so much time, a key takeaway is 1e-5 is better lr than 1e-4, I achieved 0.95 on val set

 *** renaming 13-7_resnext101_32x4d_v1_fold0_bgcoldsamp to bgc20ksamp, sorry

 LB: 0.63 for ckpt51.pth, th: 0.65, val qwk: 0.95, train qwk: 0.90

-** BUG **: the 20k images were sampled with replace=True, so the val set was not disjoint to train set :( :(
+** BUG **: the 20k images were sampled with replace=True, so the val set was not disjoint to train set :( :(, so the previous model was overfitting. and 1e-5 if painfully slow. use 1e-4

 *** mistake over ***